enftaurus/targaryens_dev_duel/README.md

-# Student Sanctuary – Local Development Setup
+# Student Sanctuary – Local Development Guide

-This repository contains a Python (FastAPI) backend and a Node.js (React + Vite) frontend.
+Welcome to **Student Sanctuary**.
+This repository contains the source code for a mental health support platform built with a **Python (FastAPI) backend** and a **Node.js (React + Vite) frontend**.
-Both services must be run locally in **separate terminals**.

-REFER THE DEMO VIDEO FOR SETUP GUIDE
-AS DATABASE SETUP IS A BIT DIFFICULT WE PROVIDED THE .env file in the GOOGLE DRIVE MAKE SURE TO REPLACE THE .env.example inside backend and change name to .env
+Since the frontend and backend run independently, you will need to keep **two separate terminals open** while running the application locally.

+**Note:** For a visual walkthrough, please refer to the demo video provided with the submission.

+---

 ## Prerequisites

-Ensure the following are installed on your system:
+Before you begin, ensure your system meets the following requirements:

-- Python 3.10 or higher
+- Python version 3.10 or higher

-- Node.js 18 or higher
+- Node.js version 18 or higher

-- npm 9 or higher
+- npm version 9 or higher

-Verify installations:
+Verify your installed versions using the following commands:

 python --version

 pip --version

 node --version

-npm --version'
+npm --version

- CLONE THE REPOSITORY
+Installation and Setup

+1. Clone the Repository

+Start by cloning the project to your local machine:

 git clone https://github.com/enftaurus/targaryens_dev_duel.git

 cd targaryens_dev_duel

-BACKEND SETUP
+Backend Setup (Terminal 1)

+Open your first terminal window and navigate to the backend directory.

 cd backend
-NOW REPLACE THE .env.example with .env from drive link and change the name to .env ensure the name is .env pip install -r requirements.txt uvicorn server:app --reload backend will start running on http://localhost:8000 MAKE SURE IT RUNS ON PORT 8000 AS IT IS CONFIGURED FOR 8000 ONLY RUNNING ON OTHER PORT WILL BRING CORS ISSUE

-FRONTEND SETUP ==>> ENSURE THAT BOTH BACKEND AND FRONTEND ARE NOT ON THE SAME TERMINAL USE DIFFERENT FOR FRONTEND cd frontend npm install npm run dev frontend will start running on http://localhost:5173 MAKE SURE FRONTEND RUNS ON PORT 5173 AS IT IS CONFIGURED FOR 5173 ONLY , RUNNING ON OTHER PORT WILL BRING CORS ISSUE

- COUNSELLOR DASHBOARD LOGIN CREDENTIALS email:akashreddy0314@gmail.com password:dracarys

-Usage Instructions
-Student Flow
--Register in the application using the student registration form.
--Log in with the registered credentials.
--Complete a self-check by answering the available screening questionnaires.
--Book a counselling appointment only for the current date.
--The counsellor dashboard will show a student’s profile only if the student has an appointment scheduled for that same day.
--Appointments booked for other dates will not be visible to the counsellor on that day.
--While booking, select the counsellor Akash, as the counsellor login credentials provided below correspond to this account.
--Explore the FAQ chatbot to understand application features and workflows.
--Watch wellness videos and read blogs available on the platform.
--Log out after completing your activities.

-Counsellor Dashboard Usage
-Login Instructions
--Open the counsellor dashboard.
--Log in using the following credentials:
--Email: akashreddy0314@gmail.com
--Password: dracarys
--Counsellor Actions
--After logging in, open the appointment that was booked by the student for the current date.
--View the student’s profile and self-assessment summary.
--Add session notes after the appointment.
--These notes represent the student’s mental health progress across counselling sessions.
--Notes are stored securely and help maintain continuity of care.

-Important Notes
--A student profile is visible to the counsellor only on the day of the scheduled appointment.
--Each student can have only one active appointment at a time.
--Counsellor notes are accessible only to counsellors with an active appointment for that student.
+Configure Environment Variables

+A pre-configured .env file is provided through a Google Drive link to simplify database setup.

+Steps:

+Download the .env file from the provided drive link.

+Replace the existing .env.example file in the backend folder.

+Rename the file to exactly .env.

+Install Dependencies and Run the Backend

+pip install -r requirements.txt

+uvicorn server:app --reload

+Important:
+The backend must run on port 8000 (http://localhost:8000).
+Running it on any other port will cause CORS issues and prevent the frontend from connecting.

+Frontend Setup (Terminal 2)
+Open a new and separate terminal window (do not close the backend terminal) and navigate to the frontend directory.

+cd frontend
+Install Dependencies and Run the Frontend

+npm install
+npm run dev
+Important:
+The frontend must run on port 5173 (http://localhost:5173).
+This port is hardcoded; using a different port will result in connection issues.

+Counsellor Access Credentials
+To test the counsellor dashboard features, use the following demo credentials:

+Role	Email	Password
+Counsellor (Akash)	akashreddy0314@gmail.com	dracarys

+Usage Guide
+Student Workflow
+To test the student features, follow these steps:

+Register and Login
+Create a new student account and log in.

+Self-Check
+Complete the screening questionnaire to assess mental well-being.

+Book an Appointment

+Navigate to the appointment booking section.

+Select Counsellor Akash (this ensures the appointment appears in the demo counsellor account).

+Select the current date only.

+Explore Resources
+Use the FAQ chatbot, watch wellness videos, and read blogs.

+Logout
+Log out to switch to the counsellor view.

+Counsellor Dashboard Workflow
+To test counsellor functionality:

+Login
+Use the counsellor credentials provided above.

+View Appointments

+Only appointments scheduled for the current date will appear.

+Click an appointment to view the student’s profile and self-assessment summary.

+Session Notes

+Add notes after the session to track the student’s progress.

+Notes are stored securely for continuity across future sessions.

+Important System Logic
+Please keep the following constraints in mind while testing:

+Same-Day Visibility
+A student’s full profile is visible to the counsellor only on the day of the scheduled appointment.
+Future appointments will not appear until their scheduled date.

+One Active Appointment
+Each student can have only one active appointment at a time.

+Data Access Control
+Counsellor notes are accessible only to the counsellor who has an active appointment with that student.